 - Between £10,000 and £49,999: we shall request at least three quotations from suppliers

 - £50,000 and above: this is our tender threshold, where tender opportunities are advertised and a formal tender process is followed using Contracts Finder and East Mids Tenders

 Before proceeding further please make sure you read the privacy notices for Accountancy Services and Welland Procurement Services.

 The information you will be asked to provide will vary depending on the nature and value of the contract.
 However, you may be asked to provide some or all of the following information:

 - Technical information relating to the nature of the contract

 - Insurance details

 You will also be asked to respond to specific questions designed to find out how you will deliver the contract, along with a price for your proposed contract delivery.

 Please ensure that you provide all the information requested or explain why you have not been able to do so.
 Please also ensure that you respond in the required format – this will help the evaluators' assess your quote or tender properly and will also help to ensure that you don’t miss anything out.

-This document lists all currently active contracts as well as all Purchase Orders above £5,000.
+This document lists all currently active contracts.